 Review the current methodology for counting individuals and providing services.
 The problem of homelessness in the Sacramento region cannot be fully addressed until it is completely understood.
 Every service provider and advocate can provide anecdotal, qualitative information regarding homelessness.

-An in-depth study must be done in order to:• Capture the needs of the individuals experiencing homelessness from their perspective.
+An in-depth study must be done in order to:

 As the population of the homeless becomes more diverse, the need for the Sacramento region to implement lasting solutions becomes paramount.